BAD TURN (Charlie Fox #13)

 Ex-Special Forces trainee turned bodyguard Charlotte 'Charlie' Fox is back in this, her 13th adventure.

-Charlie Fox has quit her job in close protection, been turned out of her apartment, and is apparently out of options.
+Charlie Fox has quit her job in close protection, been turned out of her New York apartment, and is apparently out of options.
+Why else would she be working for a shady arms dealer?

 House-sitting in rural New Jersey has to be the pits—TV and TV dinners.
 A far cry from Iraq...
 Bulgaria...
 Afghanistan.
 Unlucky or not, she happens to be around at the right time to foil a violent kidnap attempt on Helena, wife of billionaire arms dealer, Eric Kincaid.